TestingGithub65/Japanese/README.md

 ![Image of OOML](https://i.imgur.com/RRSuIp0.png)

 **HOW TO TRANSLATE THE TEXT DOCUMENTS**<br />

+Ask me to let you join the project, that will give you access to edit all documents^^
 <br />

 You can find and edit the code documents in the maps.